Do you feel you may have a good case for compensation against your current or former employer? If so, you should take action quickly.

 - Paying you compensation.

-- Paying your tribunal fees and witness expenses you’ve paid.
+- Paying any witness expenses you’ve paid.

 - Giving you your job back, if appropriate.